nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 AEAD configurations
 *******************

-You can enable Authenticated Encryption with Associated Data (AEAD) by setting one or more Kconfig options in the following table:
+To enable Authenticated Encryption with Associated Data (AEAD), set one or more of the following Kconfig options:

 +----------------+---------------------------------------------------------+
 | AEAD cipher    | Configuration option                                    |